7Cedars/loyalty-program-next/IMPROVEMENTS_BUGS.md

 - [x]  @Vendor, Home: If no programs are deployed - should have link to landing page - very simple (now just shows up empty).
 - [ ]  @Vendor, Tokens: Build a easy UI for adding and removing gift contracts
 - [ ]  @Vendor, tokens: Add address of token + address issuer in description. / later
-- [ ]  @Everywhere: vertical scaling has to also be correct through out (see minting at vendor stats page for correct example) - not quite there yet, but getting closer
 - [x]  @Readme.md: Search for templates to create clear and accesible readme file.
 - [ ]  fill out readme files.